The Duality of Whittaker Potential Theory: Fundamental Representations of Electromagnetism and Gravity, and Their Orthogonality: Whittaker Potential Theory

-Whittaker considered “gravitation and electrostatic attraction explained as modes of wave-disturbance” (Whittaker 1903).
-Once these longitudinal waves interfere with each other and an action is set up, the disturbance at any point does not depend on time but only on position; they are standing waves.
-Therefore, the force potential can be defined in terms of both standing waves (global, or non-local solution) and by propagating waves (local solution changing in time) (Barrett 1993).
-This produced an undulatory theory of gravity propagating with a finite velocity and subsumed gravity to the transmission of electromagnetic radiation.
-That the aether produced longitudinal as well as transverse electromagnetic waves was a common belief of 19th century physicists and was given a mathematically rigorous treatment by Whittaker in 1903 (Carvalo and Rodrigues 2008). \\ \\ Hector Munera writes that Whittaker’s claim of generality is unacceptable due to the assumption of periodicity.
-Authors subsequent to Whittaker wrote that, in most practical cases, the solution is expected to vary harmonically in time.
-Munera also importantly reminds the reader that equation (1) implies a rotation in the complex plane $(z, ixcos\theta+iysin\theta)$.
-Finally, Munera writes that a time-dependent solution in the form of equation (2) is arrived at by “projecting z and $xcos\theta+ysin\theta$ onto ray r directed at angle $\phi$ relative to the Z-axis, thus shifting to spherical coordinates” (Munera 2018). \\ \\ In 1904, Whittaker’s paper "On an Expression of the Electromagnetic Field due to Electrons by Means of Two Scalar Potential Functions" showed that EM fields specifically could be decomposed into two scalar potential functions that could be assembled as intersecting beams in which ordinary EM waves appear.
-Whittaker achieved this by first defining three scalar fields which are related by time and space derivatives to the traditional scalar electric potential and vector magnetic potential.
-One of the fields is eliminated by choosing a gauge.
-The two scalar potentials F and G can derive the magnetic force h and dielectric displacement d as: \\
+where f is an arbitrary function of the three arguments. \\ \\ Regarding statics, Whittaker’s 1903 paper claimed that once longitudinal waves interfere with each other the disturbance at any point does not depend on time but only on position.
+Force potential can therefore be defined in terms of standing waves (non-local solution) as well as propagating waves (local solution changing in time) (Barrett, 1993).
+This undulatory theory of gravity propagating with a finite velocity subsumed gravity to the transmission of electromagnetic radiation, forming a significant contribution to the electromagnetic worldview of the day.
+The aether producing longitudinal as well as transverse electromagnetic waves was a common belief of 19th century physicists and was given a mathematically detailed treatment by Whittaker (Carvalo \& Rodrigues, 2008). \\ \\ Hector Munera (Munera, 2018) writes that Whittaker's claim of generality is unacceptable due to periodicity being assumed, although this permitted Whittaker's analysis.
+Munera also emphasizes that equation (1) implies a rotation in the complex plane $(z,ixcos\theta+iysin\theta)$.
+A time-dependent solution in the form of equation (2) is realized by “projecting z and $xcos\theta+ysin\theta$ onto ray r directed at angle $\phi$ relative to the Z-axis, thus shifting to spherical coordinates” (Munera, 2018). \\ \\ Whittaker's 1904 paper on two scalar potentials showed that electromagnetic fields could be decomposed into two scalar potential functions as intersecting beams, with orthogonal sphericity when discontinuous (gravitational).
+Whittaker accomplished this by defining three scalar fields and eliminating the orthogonal sphericity term using a gauge.
+The two scalar potentials F and G derive the magnetic force h and dielectric displacement d as: \\

-\\ F and G are represented in terms of magnitude as:
+F and G are represented asymmetrically as follows: \\